gatsbyjs/gatsby/docs/docs/page-query.md

 _More information about [how queries work](/docs/query-behind-the-scenes/) is included in the Gatsby Internals section of the docs._

-This means that the `graphql` tag isn’t executed the way that JavaScript code is typically handled.
+This means that the `graphql` tag isn't executed the way that JavaScript code is typically handled.
 For example, you cannot use [expression interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Expression_interpolation) with Gatsby's `graphql` tag.
 However, it's possible to pass variables into page queries with the `context` object [when creating pages](/docs/creating-and-modifying-pages).

 ## How to add query variables to a page query